Bank War: Panic of 1819

 The rise of Jacksonian democracy was achieved through harnessing the widespread social resentments and political unrest persisting since the Panic of 1819 and the Missouri Crisis of 1820.
 The Panic was caused by the rapid resurgence of the European economy after the Napoleonic Wars, where improved agriculture caused the prices of American goods to drop, and a scarcity of specie due to unrest in the Spanish American colonies.
 The situation was exacerbated by the B.U.S. under Bank President William Jones through fraud and the rapid emission of paper money.
 He eventually began to call in loans, but nonetheless was removed by the Bank's directors.
 Langdon Cheves, who replaced Jones as president, worsened the situation by reducing the Bank's liabilities by more than half, lessening the value of Bank notes, and more than tripling the Bank's specie held in reserve.
-As a result, the prices of American goods abroad collapsed.
+At the same time, the prices of American goods abroad collapsed.
 This led to the failure of state banks and the collapse of businesses, turning what could have been a brief recession into a prolonged depression.
 Financial writer William M. Gouge wrote that "the Bank was saved and the people were ruined".